 MEET JOSH

 Minneapolis is where my activism took root.
-Inspired by my mother's dedication as a member of Unite Here Local #17, I joined my first union picket line in middle school.
+Inspired by my mother's dedication as a union member of over 40 years, I joined my first union picket line in middle school.
 As an Uptown skate kid, I was mentored by friends in the anti-racist punk rock movement.
 This ignited my passion for progressive change and led me to St. Cloud State University, where I was one of the founding members of the Students Coalition Against Racism (S.C.A.R.), working to combat racism on campus and beyond.

-After college, my commitment to community and labor rights deepened.
-I became involved with the local DFL party as a Precinct Chair in Minneapolis.
-Following in my mother's footsteps, I joined Local #17, eventually serving as a Business Agent where I facilitated collective bargaining and advocated for workers' rights.
-My role as a Union Organizer with LIUNA, further allowed me to empower workers and enhance union strength through strategic organizing and leadership development.
-With over a decade of experience in labor unions and substantial time spent in the corporate world, I have developed a unique combination of grassroots activism and professional effectiveness.
+After completing college, I strengthened my dedication to community involvement and labor rights.
+I took on the role of Precinct Chair with the local DFL party in Minneapolis, which led me to become a Union Business Agent, where I played a key role in facilitating collective bargaining and advocating for workers' rights.
+My experience as a Union Organizer with LIUNA further enabled me to empower workers and bolster union strength through strategic organizing and leadership development.
+Currently, I am working in Artificial Intelligence at Thomson Reuters, bringing over a decade of experience in labor unions and nearly fifteen years in the business sector.
+This journey has helped me develop a unique combination of grassroots activism and professional efficiency.

 Beyond my professional life, I am actively engaged in our community.
 I've had the privilege of serving as Board President for the Lyndale Neighborhood Association and coaching youth sports, instilling teamwork and self-determination in our city's kids.